kytrinyx/norwegish.rb/README.md

     require 'norwegish'

-    puts Norwegish.translate "The nice thing about standards is that there are so many to choose from."
+    puts Norwegish.translate "What a challenge!"
-    => The nisen ting about standards is tat there are so many to kjoose from.
+    => "Vat a kjallenge!"

 ## Contributing